eclipse-esmf/esmf-sdk-js-aspect-model-loader/CONVENTIONS.md

-# ESMF JS Aspect Model loader Code Conventions
+# ESMF Code Conventions

-The following document contains a compilation of conventions and guidelines to format, structure and write code for the ESMF JS Aspect Model loader.
+The following document contains a compilation of conventions and guidelines to format, structure and write code for the ESMF SDK JS Aspect Model loader.

 ## General Conventions

-Our code conventions are based on the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html) but detailed and adjusted for the needs of the ESMF JS Aspect Model loader.
+Our code conventions are based on the [Google Typescript Style Guide](https://google.github.io/styleguide/tsguide.html) but detailed and adjusted for the needs of the ESMF SDK JS Aspect Model loader.

 ## Copyright header